Oakhurst, New Jersey

 Oakhurst is an unincorporated community and census-designated place (CDP) in Ocean Township, Monmouth County, New Jersey, United States.
-As of the 2020 census, the CDP population was 4,069.
+As of the 2020 census, the CDP population was 4,069, making it the second most populated neighborhood in Ocean Township.

 Geography

 Oakhurst is in eastern Monmouth County, in the northeast part of Ocean Township.
 The census-designated place is bordered to the west by New Jersey Route 35, to the north by West Park Avenue, to the east by Monmouth Road, and to the south by Deal Road.
 The unincorporated community of Oakhurst includes land to the north and east of the CDP.

 Route 35 leads north 2.5 mi to Eatontown and south 4.5 mi to Neptune City.
 The Atlantic Ocean along the Elberon section of Long Branch is less than 2 mi to the east.

 According to the U.S. Census Bureau, the Oakhurst CDP has a total area of 1.614 mi2, including 0.003 mi2 of water (0.19%).
 The community is drained by Poplar Brook, which flows east to the Atlantic at Deal.
 Elevations in Oakhurst range from less than 20 ft above sea level along Poplar Brook to over 60 ft in the northern and southwestern parts of the community.